skellis46/embodied-camera/embodied-camera-application-proposal.md

 problem: to investigate this friction.
 The friction is cultural; the friction is contemporary; the friction is taking over the world.

 The smartphone is also more than a technological extension to our body.
 That is, it is more than something that allows “human beings to see, touch, feel, hear, manipulate and understand what to date has remained invisible to the senses or hidden in matter, the body and the universe”.[@davidson_somatics_2013 p.5]

+>As if part of a dance improvisation, any tool gathers it’s meaning only within a sphere of activity and consequently reconfigures the parameters of meaningful activity in that environment.[@kolcio_somatic_2005 p.107]